enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 We've defined above an interaction system of three nodes (eraser, constructor, duplicator) and six rewrite rules.
 We now need to create a translation or mapping from lambda calculus terms to interaction nets, such that beta-reduction is respected after reinterpreting the normalized interaction net as a lambda calculus term.
-Lets call this mapping
+Let's call this mapping
 $map(dot)$.

-In order to define $map(.)$, we need to define how it will act on all possible lambda terms.
+In order to define $map(dot)$, we need to define how it will act on all possible lambda terms.
 This can be done inductively (recursively) over the two possible kinds of lambda terms, abstraction and application:

 #post.canvas({